 Samples: For the following products, showing the full range of color, texture and pattern variations expected.
 Prepare Samples from the same material to be used for the Work.

-PVC-coated steel wire (for fabric) in 6-inch lengths.
+Provide a 1SF piece of steel wire (for fabric)

-PVC-coated posts in 6-inch lengths and on full-sized units for accessories.
+Provide a 1LF piece of.

-Latches and locking assemblies.
+One sample each: latches and locking assemblies.

-Stops, drop rod assemblies and keepers.
+One sample each: stops, drop rod assemblies and keepers.

 Waiver of Lien/Wage Statement, as specified in the General Conditions, prior to final payment request.